dBillionaire-Dev/wireframing/README.md

 - **Focuses on Functionality**
   Keeps the team focused on solving usability problems before investing in visual details.

+### Key Elements of Wireframing

+1. **Layout Structure**
+   Defines the basic placement of elements like headers, footers, sidebars, and content areas.

+2. **Navigation**
+   Shows how users will move between pages or sections (e.g., menu bars, tabs, links).

+3. **Content Blocks**
+   Placeholder areas for text, images, videos, or interactive elements — often shown using boxes or dummy text.

+4. **Interface Elements**
+   Includes buttons, input fields, dropdowns, and checkboxes that represent user actions.

+5. **Hierarchy & Spacing**
+   Communicates the importance and relationship between elements using size, position, and white space.

+6. **Annotations (optional)**
+   Notes or labels explaining functionality, user interactions, or behavior for developers or stakeholders.

 ## 📐 When to Use Wireframes

 Wireframes are typically used in the **planning and analysis phase** of the design and development lifecycle.
 They are most effective when: